Bumblebee202111/doubean-public/README.md

 #### Future plans

-* Gradually revert naming conventions to those of Douban
-* Gracefully remove Fragments: First reduce usages of Fragment methods
 * Gradual migrations: <span id="migrations"></span>
   * From MD2 / custom design to MD3
   * From View and Data Binding to Jetpack Compose
     * Exceptions: WebView/RatingBar/PreferenceFragmentCompat/CollapsingToolbarLayout/Spinner
+  * Gracefully remove Fragments: First reduce usages of Fragment methods
 * Subjects (书影音)
   * Subject screen: more info, such as intro / hot interests / suggests / ...
   * Show a glimpse of T250 instead in MoviesScreen/BooksScreen with book/movie module data and add a separate T250Screen
   * (Single-)status interests screen & its pagination
   * T250 pagination
   * More details & sub-features
+* Groups
   * Reuse item logic of search result groups / groups of the day
-* Properly show login prompts & normal text hints
   * Fix the "known issue" above after researching on the Subjects tab, a simpler case of TabRow + HorizontalPager + LazyList + Pagination + Navigation Compose
-* Groups - Home
+  * Home
     * Support pagination?
     * Add favorite tabs for topic list area
-* Status bar color
-* Show error messages
-* Bring back load state visualization which was removed for simplicity during various types of migrations
-  * Paging 3 refresh, loading status ...
   * Subscribe/favorite/save
     * Save topics
     * Pin my groups
     * Add corresponding item actions
   * Allow expanding group descriptions
-* Bring back basic support for dark mode & landscape experience
-* Shared element
   * Group tab: Track read
-* Use the new nullable "edit_time" property of network topics
   * Search
     * Search group/tab topics (in-group)
     * Search topics of all groups (global)
-* Better model layering
-* Languages
-  * Translations
-  * Pick language
+  * Use the new nullable "edit_time" property of network topics
   * Group Detail
     * Compose collapsing toolbar when API is more convenient to use
     * Collapse on entrance for the subscribed/favorited group/tab
-* `Lazylist` problems
-  * Restoration of scroll position is problematic
-* Topic content WebView problems
-  * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
-  * Sometimes topic content fails to be loaded on some low-end or large-screened devices, or of special layout (not sure which sets constraint)
-  * LazyLayoutPinnableItem?
-  * ...
   * Topics feed notifications
     * Find why it is broken and fix it
     * Clarify:
       * Improper use may disturb you and drain phone battery (untested)
       * Better keep app in background
       * Mechanism: Actively query group topics (without tab_id parameter, to increase efficiency) by each group
     * “每次动态更新请求的帖子总数限制” -> ?
     * Create reusable class for all topic notification settings
   * More subscribe/favorite/save
     * Save comments
     * Subscribe topics
     * Sync custom lists by maintaining a fake private note which holds the data
     * Custom feeds like Reddit
   * Groups: Group/tab/topic shortcuts
+  * Topic content WebView problems
+    * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
+    * Sometimes topic content fails to be loaded on some low-end or large-screened devices, or of special layout (not sure which sets constraint)
+    * LazyLayoutPinnableItem?
+    * ...
   * Hide officially-marked unfriendly content by default
   * Support blocking unfriendly content
+  * Group Detail: For topic items, optimize tag display, e.g., assign color to each tag mapped from ID
+  * Lists: Reddit-like item expand/collapse
+  * Find API for all followed topics (hopeless)
+* Properly show login prompts & normal text hints
+* Status bar color
+* Show error messages
+* Bring back load state visualization which was removed for simplicity during various types of migrations
+  * Paging 3 refresh, loading status ...
+* Bring back basic support for dark mode & landscape experience
+* Shared element
+* Better model layering
+* Languages
+  * Translations
+  * Pick language
+* `Lazylist` problems
+  * Restoration of scroll position is problematic
 * NetworkManager
 * Widgets
-* Lists: Reddit-like item expand/collapse
-* Group Detail: For topic items, optimize tag display, e.g., assign color to each tag mapped from ID
-* Reuse more existing Douban preferences
+* Reuse more existing Douban preferences to make requests more consistent in the two apps
-* Independent login (seems impossible)
+* Independent login (hopeless)
-* Find API for all followed topics (seems impossible)
-* Group Detail: WebView for group
 * Statueses (in maintanence state now, only when requested)
   * More card types
   * Pagination